 The number of Fincriminals evading punishment keeps rising due to regional and international lack of cooperation.
 Furthermore, a lack of financial regulations and poor enforcement means that Fincriminals are able to get away scot free with their illicit activities.
 With FinCrime not only affecting Latin American economies but also damaging public trust in government institutions, it is time to take strong measures to deter FinCrimes throughout Latin America.

 Mitigate Financial Crime Risks Associated with Payments in Latin America

 Financial crime is a pervasive issue in Latin America, and with the rapid growth of digital commerce in the region, payment firms need to be aware of the financial crime risks associated with payments.
 In order to stay ahead of the curve, it’s important for payment companies to adopt new-gen compliance solutions that can mitigate financial crime risks before they become a problem.

-Tookitaki’s Anti-Money Laundering Suite (AMLS) helps financial institutions of all sizes to detect, prevent and manage financial crimes.
-The AMLS is an operating system comprising of four modules, such as Transaction Monitoring, Smart Screening, Customer Risk Scoring and the Case Manager, under one roof to address our customers’ compliance requirements.
+Tookitaki’s Anti-Money Laundering Suite (AMLS) helps financial institutions of all sizes in combating money laundering effectively.
+The AMLS is an operating system comprising four modules, such as Transaction Monitoring, Smart Screening, Customer Risk Scoring and the Case Manager, under one roof to address our customers’ compliance requirements.